We want to give you the best possible service.

 Making a formal complaint

-If you would like to make a formal complaint, then you can read our full complaints procedure here [PDF].
+Our full complaints procedure [PDF] includes further details, including how to make a formal complaint.
 Making a complaint will not affect how we handle your case.

 If we cannot resolve your complaint